-- supporting the current LAP-BAND system; - expanding and improving on the LAP-BAND portfolio; - gaining clinical evidence to the efficacy of the ReShape Vest; - testing and developing the Diabetes Bloc-Stim Neuromodulation device; and - suction and calibration tubing line for gastric and bariatric surgeries.
+- supporting the current Lap-Band system; - expanding and improving on the Lap-Band portfolio; - gaining clinical evidence to the efficacy of the ReShape Vest; - exploring various business models for the Oballon Balloon System; - testing and developing the Diabetes Bloc-Stim Neuromodulation device; and - suction and calibration tubing line for gastric and bariatric surgeries.

-We have spent a significant portion of our capital resources on research and development.
-Our research and development expenses were \$3.5 million in 2020 and \$3.1 million in 2019.
+We have spent a portion of our capital resources on research and development.
+Our research and development expenses were \$2.5 million in 2021 and \$3.5 million in 2020.